AndreasxHoehn/QALE_Exemplar/readme.md

 **3. Mortality Data:**  Create a Human Mortality Database (HMD) Account for data queries using the following link to the
 [HMD website - former version](https://former.mortality.org/).
-We are using the former version of the HMD, as the new version does not provide an API (yet).
+We are using the former version of the HMD, as the new version does not proide an API (yet).
 When running the program you will be prompted to enter your username and password for this website.